 “It is beyond shocking that the Trump administration continues to take babies from their parents,” ACLU lawyer Lee Gelernt said in a statement.
 Gelernt is representing migrant parents, whose children were forcibly taken away by border officials, in a class-action lawsuit.
 “The administration cannot simply ignore the nationwide injunction over minor infractions.”

-During a status conference on Friday, lawyers representing the federal government argued that the original injunction allows them to separate parents from their children if the parents are considered "unfit" or "a danger to child."
+During a status conference on Friday, lawyers representing the federal government argued that the original injunction allows them to separate parents from their children if the parents are considered "unfit" or "a danger to the child."

 But in court, Gelernt questioned if the government's motivation for separation was truly for reasons of safety.